sentryco/Telemetry/README.md

 - 🌍 GA helps you understand the geographical distribution of your app's users.

 > [!IMPORTANT]
 > We currently use the GA3 API, which will be deprecated in July.
 We plan to migrate to GA4 before then.
+GA4 is now available here [https://github.com/sentryco/Telemetric](https://github.com/sentryco/Telemetric)

 ### Event Tracking
 With Telemetry's `event()` method, you can monitor any event of interest.